sraza-onshape/sraza-onshape/README.md

 [![Email Me](https://img.shields.io/badge/Email-MS%20Outlook-blue)](mailto:sraza@ptc.com)
 [![Link to Medium Blog](https://img.shields.io/badge/Medium-Blog-black)](https://img.shields.io/badge/Medium-Blog-black)

 Welcome to my GitHub page!
 My name's Zain.
-As part of the RCO team (R&D and Customer Operations) team at Onshape, I write code to proactively alert developers to issues in our product (so users don't have to :).
+As part of the RCO (R&D and Customer Operations) team at Onshape, I write code that proactively alerts developers about issues in our product (so users don't have to :).

 Pronouns: he/him